Pre-Code crime films: Scarface

 Scarface provoked outrage mainly due to its unprecedented violence, but also because of its shifts of tone from serious to comedic.
 Dave Kehr, writing in the Chicago Reader, said that the film blends "comedy and horror in a manner that suggests Chico Marx let loose with a live machine gun."
 In one scene, Camonte is inside a cafe while a torrent of machine gun fire from the car of a rival gang is headed his way.
 His bumbling assistant, following orders from Camonte, keeps trying to answer the phone instead of ducking even after the gangsters make several passes by the cafe.
 After the barrage is over, Camonte picks up a tommy gun one of the mobsters dropped, and exhibits child like wonder and unrestrained excitement over the new toy.
 Civic leaders became furious that gangsters like Capone (who was also the blatant inspiration for Little Caesar) were being applauded in movie houses all across America.
 Some of the biographical details that were used for Muni's character in Scarface were so obviously taken from Capone, and the detail so close, that it was impossible not to draw the parallels.
 Capone sent several members of his gang to threaten screenwriter Ben Hecht, but Hecht was able to convince them the picture was based on other gangsters.
 When Scarface was released however, Capone adored the film, and purchased a personal copy.
 The film remained out of circulation, until Hughes's death in 1976.
-After Hughes's death in 1976, Universal then re-released the picture in 1979, but some scenes from the film's original cut are lost.
+After Hughes' death in 1976, Universal then re-released the picture in 1979, but some scenes from the film's original cut are lost.
 Scarface is the only pre-Code gangster film to received a PG rating by the Motion Picture Association (MPA).